KitronikLtd/pxt-kitronik-move-motor/LineFollowing.md

 ### Step 3
 CODING COMPLETE!
 If you have a @boardname@ connected, click ``|Download|`` to transfer your code.
-Place your :MOVE MOtor on the line, and switch it on.
+Place your :MOVE Motor on the line, and switch it on.
 It should follow the line.
-If it doesnt then you might not have a dark enough line, the speed maybe too high, or the batteries might be going flat.
+If it doesn't then you might not have a dark enough line, the speed maybe too high, or the batteries might be going flat.

 ## Iterating the Code